bit101/rwhat/README.md

 - Data was obtained through the man file and processed.
 It is not dynamic and will need to be updated if anything changes.
 - Created based on rsync 3.4.1 (released Jan 15, 2025) - Linux version.
 - This isn't necessarily a good tool for discovering *how* to write an rsync command that does what you want, just for explaining what an existing one does.
+- `rwhat` will not run `rsync` or any other external program.
+It merely parses the arguments you pass it and shows the help description for each one.
 - As the [license](https://github.com/bit101/rwhat/blob/main/LICENSE) says, no warranty of any kind.
 This is just a tool to help you understand the rsync arguments.
 Please make sure you FULLY understand what you are doing before running any command on real data.

 ## Install